v8/v8.dev/src/features/explicit-resource-management.md

 date: 2025-05-09
 tags:
   - ECMAScript
-description: 'The Explicit Resource Management proposal empowering developers to explicitly manage the lifecycle of resources like file handles, network connections, and more.'
+description: 'The Explicit Resource Management proposal empowers developers to explicitly manage the lifecycle of resources.'
 tweet: ''
 ---

-JavaScript, while powerful, has traditionally relied on garbage collection for resource management, which can lead to unpredictable cleanup and potential resource leaks.
 The *Explicit Resource Management* proposal introduces a more deterministic approach, empowering developers to explicitly manage the lifecycle of resources like file handles, network connections, and more.
-This proposal brings the following additions to the language: `SuppressedError` as a new type of error which would contain both the error that was most recently thrown, as well as the error that was suppressed;  the `Disposable` and `AsyncDisposable` interface, which defines `[Symbol.dispose]()` and `[Symbol.AsyncDispose]()` methods for cleanup; the `using` and `await using` declarations, which automatically calls dispose method when a resource goes out of scope; and two new global objects `DisposableStack` and `AsyncDisposableStack` as containers to aggregate disposable resources.
+This proposal brings the following additions to the language: the `using` and `await using` declarations, which automatically calls dispose method when a resource goes out of scope; `[Symbol.dispose]()` and `[Symbol.asyncDispose]()` symbols for cleanup operations; two new global objects `DisposableStack` and `AsyncDisposableStack` as containers to aggregate disposable resources; and `SuppressedError` as a new type of error which would contain both the error that was most recently thrown, as well as the error that was suppressed.
 These additions enable developers to write more robust, performant, and maintainable code by providing fine-grained control over resource disposal.

 ## `using` and `await using` declarations

 The core of the Explicit Resource Management proposal lies in the `using` and `await using` declarations.
-The `using` declaration is designed for synchronous resources, ensuring that the `[Symbol.dispose]()` method of a disposable resource is called when the scope in which it's declared is exited.
-For asynchronous resources, the `await using` declaration works similarly, but ensures that the `[Symbol.asyncDispose]()` method is called, allowing for asynchronous cleanup operations.
+The `using` declaration is designed for synchronous resources, ensuring that the `[Symbol.dispose]()` method of a disposable resource is called when the scope in which it's declared exits.
+For asynchronous resources, the `await using` declaration works similarly, but ensures that the `[Symbol.asyncDispose]()` method is called and the result of this calling is awaited, allowing for asynchronous cleanup operations.
 This distinction enables developers to reliably manage both synchronous and asynchronous resources, preventing leaks and improving overall code quality.
-The `using` and `await using` keywords can be used within a Block, ForStatement, ForInOfStatement, FunctionBody, GeneratorBody, AsyncGeneratorBody, AsyncFunctionBody, or ClassStaticBlockBody.
+The `using` and `await using` keywords can be used inside braces `{}` (such as bloks, for loops and function bodies), and cannot be used in top-levels.

-For instance, when working with streams in JavaScript, when you call `stream.getReader()`, the stream is locked to that specific reader.
-This prevents other parts of your code, or other libraries, from attempting to read from the stream simultaneously, which could lead to data corruption or unexpected behavior.
-Calling `reader.releaseLock()` releases this lock, allowing other readers to acquire it if needed.
-It's essential for proper stream management to not forget to release the lock, especially in scenarios where you might want to hand off the stream to another function or process.
-In the following example, the `downloadFile` function fetches data from a URL, reads it in chunks, and simulates both displaying download progress and saving the data to a file.
-It demonstrates the need to manage stream readers, obtaining two separate readers (`reader` and `reader2`) for the two operations and releasing the lock on each reader when its respective operation is complete, using `reader.releaseLock()` and `reader2.releaseLock()`:
+For example, When working with [`ReadableStreamDefaultReader`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStreamDefaultReader), it's crucial to call `reader.releaseLock()` to unlock the stream and allow it to be used elsewhere.
+However, error handling introduces a common problem: if an error occurs during the reading process, and you forget to call `releaseLock()` before the error propagates, the stream remains locked.
+Let's start with a naive example:

 ```javascript
 async function downloadFile(url) {